-Ven Poole, the company's Chief Executive Officer commented; "This new credit facility will allow the Company to continue its 40 year history of solid growth and will also contribute to the Company's development of new recycling, disposal and power generation facilities across the Southeast.
-The confidence these 53 financial institutions have shown in our company is a testament to the 1,800 hard working men and women who have chosen Waste Industries for their career and the 450,000 loyal customers who rely on us every day for their solid waste disposal needs."
+Ven Poole, the company's Chief Executive Officer commented: "These new credit facilities will allow the company to continue its 45 year history of solid growth and will also contribute to the company's development and acquisition of new recycling, disposal and power generation facilities across the southeast.
+The confidence that these financial institutions have shown in our company is a testament to the over 2,300 hard working men and women who have chosen Waste Industries for their career and the 1.1 million loyal customers who rely on us every day for their solid waste disposal needs."

-With over $400 million in annual revenue, Waste Industries USA, Inc is a regional provider of non-hazardous solid waste collection, transfer, recycling, and disposal services.
-The company currently operates in North Carolina, South Carolina, Georgia, Tennessee, Virginia, Maryland and Delaware.
-In addition to its solid waste services business, a wholly owned subsidiary of the company, Black Creek Renewable Energy, LLC, began operation of its landfill gas-to-energy plant in March, adjacent to the company's Sampson County, N.C. landfill.
-Power generation is sufficient to supply electricity to approximately 4,000 households.
+With over $550 million in annual revenue, Waste Industries USA, Inc. is a regional provider of non-hazardous solid waste collection, transfer, recycling, and disposal services.
+The company currently operates in North Carolina, South Carolina, Georgia, Tennessee, Virginia, Maryland, and Delaware.
+In addition to its solid waste services business, a wholly owned subsidiary of the company, Black Creek Renewable Energy, LLC operates its 9.6 MW landfill-gas-to energy plant adjacent to the company's Sampson County, N.C. landfill.
+Current power generation is sufficient to supply electricity to approximately 7,000 households.

 SOURCE Waste Industries USA, Inc.